 God Has Never Failed You (Deuteronomy 31:6-8)

 Moses instructed Israel to be “strong and of a good courage” because their God would not fail them nor forsake them.
 These words are very familiar to us.
 No doubt Hebrews 13:5 is quoted here.
-Hebrews 13:5b,… for he hath said, I will never leave thee, nor forsake thee.
+Hebrews 13:5b, “…for he hath said, I will never leave thee, nor forsake thee.”
 We have the promise of His presence.
-God’s almighty power will keep you from failing in what He has called you to do.
+God’s almighty power will keep you from failing at what He has called you to do.
 God will not forsake you.
 He will faithfully abide with you all the days of your life.